CryptoLover705/SmartCryptoTech-services/README.md

-# Conceal Services
+# SmartCryptoTech Services
-Conceal services offered through a simple API.
+SmartCryptoTech services offered through a simple API.

 Currently there are 3 chart API calls supported that return PNG images as result.
 The calls have the following endpoints:

-* /charts/price.png -> Price history for the Conceal coin
+* /charts/price.png -> Price history for the SmartCryptoTech
-* /charts/volume.png -> Volume history for the Conceal coin
+* /charts/volume.png -> Volume history for the SmartCryptoTech
-* /charts/marketcap.png -> Marketcap history for the Conceal coin
+* /charts/marketcap.png -> Marketcap history for the SmartCryptoTech
 The type chart you get back depends on the parameters you pass in the URL.

 # Supported Parameters